KWB-R/fakin/content/tool/dmponline/index.md

 tags = ["data-management-plan", "best-practices", "project-proposal", "project-management", "data-manager"]

 # Project summary to display on homepage.
-summary = "DMPonline helps you to create, review, and share data management plans that meet institutional and funder requirements."
+summary = "[DMPonline]https://dmponline.dcc.ac.uk/] helps you to create, review, and share data management plans that meet institutional and funder requirements."

 # Slides (optional).
 #   Associate this page with Markdown slides.